Mo0oE/printf/README.md

-That's a repo fo the printf project
+That's a repo for the printf project

+Recreating a printf-like function to print formats given to it